Linaro/vixl/doc/design/code-generation.md

 but also blocks pools and therefore avoids the problems that `CodeBufferCheckScope` has.

+### `EmissionCheckScope(MacroAssembler* masm, size_t size, AssertPolicy ...)`

+- Do the same as `CodeBufferCheckSCope`, but:
+  - If managed by VIXL, always reserve space in the `CodeBuffer`.
+  - Always check the (exact or maximum) size of the generated code on destruction.
+- Emit pools if the specified size would push them out of range.
+- Block pools emission for the duration of the scope.

+This scope allows the `Assembler` and `MacroAssembler` to be freely and safely mixed for its duration.

+The MacroAssembler uses this to implement its own macros.

-### `ExactAssemblyScope(MacroAssembler * masm, ...)`
+### `ExactAssemblyScope(MacroAssembler* masm, ...)`

-- Acquire the CodeBuffer, so that the Assembler can be used.
+- Do the same as `EmissionCheckScope`.
 - Block access to the MacroAssembler (using run-time assertions).
-- Optionally reserve space in the CodeBuffer (if it is managed by VIXL).
-- Dump pools if the specified size would push them out of range.
-- Optionally, on destruction, check the size of the generated code.
-(The size can be either exact or a maximum size.)

-Compared to existing VIXL64, this adds quite a bit of flexibility.
-This scope basically means "take away the MacroAssembler features, and let me use the Assembler".
+This scope allows safely generating exact assembly code.
+Compared to `CodeBufferCheckScope`, it disables the `MacroAssembler`, and guarantees that no pools will be emitted during code generation.

 This replaces VIXL64's InstructionAccurateScope.

-### `EmissionCheckScope(MacroAssembler * masm, ...)` (and variants)

-- `MacroAssembler::EnsureEmitFor`
-  - Reserve space in the CodeBuffer (if it is managed by VIXL).
-  - Dump pools if the specified size would push them out of range.
-- Acquire the CodeBuffer, so that the Assembler can be used.
-- Explicitly block literal pools.
-(This probably isn't necessary after `EnsureEmitFor`, but it doesn't hurt.)
-- On destruction, check the (maximum) size of the generated code.

-This scope allows the Assembler and MacroAssembler to be freely and safely mixed for its duration.

-The MacroAssembler uses this to implement its own macros.

 ### `BlockPoolsScope` (and variants)